L a - b e a u t é - s a u v e r a - l e - m o n d e ~ D o s t o ï e v s k i

 I haven't blogged in a very long time.
 The delay was made even longer as, on the last day of April, I fell while out walking.
 The various, though still relatively minor, injuries I sustained made it impossible to do much of anything for the entirety of May; no going to work and no painting, much less writing blog posts.
 Only two days ago was I able to sit down and begin to paint again.

 This is a post I began more than a year ago.
 I don't know why I never finished it.
 I really shouldn't be posting it today, on this lovely early summer day; it best belongs to a dark and wet autumn afternoon.
-But I wanted to put something out, today, to get started things again.
+But I wanted to put something out, today, to get things started again.
 And here I am.

 On a rainy, blustery, dark gray day in November of 1994, I took the train north from Paris to Compiègne.
 On arrival, and without any further study of my map, I found my way through the wet streets and quite directly to the chateau, the wind knocking me this way and that and blowing out my umbrella.